WernerDrasche/Japanese-Flashcards-Terminal/README.md

 - automatic scraping of meaning, furigana and word lists from jisho.org
 - kanji meanings for every kanji in word are shown when flipped
 - for every new kanji in word, a single kanji word will be added with this particular kanji
+- when single kanji word is flipped, topmost parts of kanji are shown
 - easy creation and management of word lists
 - will probably scale very badly because python